 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by the General Assembly in 2007.
 The Declaration establishes a universal framework of minimum standards for the survival, dignity and well-being of the Indigenous peoples of the world.

-However, our Indigenous Relations policy, strategy and guiding principles inform our work with Indigenous groups, with a goal of ensuring that any effects on the exercise of Indigenous rights are mitigated throughout the project planning process.
+Our Indigenous Relations policy, strategy, guiding principles, and the IR Program inform our work with Indigenous groups, with a goal of ensuring that any effects on the exercise of Indigenous rights are mitigated throughout the project planning process.